wme7/NpyArray/README.md

     template<typename T> T* data();
 };
 ```

-See [example1.cpp](example1.cpp) for examples of how to use the library. example1 will also be build during cmake installation.
+See [example.cpp](example.cpp) for examples of how to use the library. example1 will also be build during cmake installation.